Python

 command similarly takes the full path instead of just a name.
 For example

-conda create -n myenv --prefix /path-to-myenv source activate /path-to-myenv/myenv
+conda create -n myenv --prefix /path-to-envs source activate /path-to-envs/myenv

-If you need to install Python packages that are not available in Kamiak’s installation of Anaconda, there are several ways to do this.
+If you need to install Python packages that are not otherwise available in Kamiak’s installation, there are several ways to do this.

 The recommended technique is to just use